Support with grief

 You can call our cancer support specialists for free by calling the Macmillan Support Line for free on 0808 808 00 00, 7 days a week 8am - 8pm.
 They can tell you more about counselling and about services in your area.

-You may find it difficult to share your thoughts and feelings with family and friends.
+You may find it difficult to share your thoughts and feelings with family or friends.
 They may also be grieving, and you may feel you need to support them.
-You may not have any close family or friends, or you may just want to keep your feelings to yourself.
+You may not have any close family or friends, or just want to keep your feelings to yourself.

 You may feel that only others who have experienced the death of a relative or friend can really understand how you are feeling.

-Your local hospice or hospital may run a bereavement support group, or have details of a local one.
+Your local hospice or hospital may run a bereavement support group or have details of one nearby.

 There are also bereavement groups on our Online Community.
 We have forums for spouses and partners as well as family and friends.